stallapalli/scripts-salesforece-education-cloud/ReadMe.md

 ### Salesforce Automation
 Certain Salesforce automations, such as Flows or Declarative Lookup Rollup Summaries, may be triggered by the data migration process.
 It is important to ensure that the appropriate automations are disabled during the migration process to prevent unintended side effects, row lock issues, or increased processing time.

+#### Salesforce Flows:
+- [ ] All Opportunity create + update flows should be marked as inactive.
+#### Declarative Lookup Rollup Summaries:
+- [ ] Declarative Lookup Rollup Summaries should be disabled for the duration of the migration process.
+- [ ] Opportunity DLRS trigger removed for the duration of the migration process.
+- [ ] DLRS can be re-enabled and reprocessed after the migration is complete.